pyaustine/weather-api-wrapper/README.md

 ```bash
 weather-cli --api-key <your_api_key> <city>
 ```
-For example

-Replace 'your_api_key' with your actual [OpenWeatherMap API key](https://openweathermap.org/api) and 'London' with the city for which you want to retrieve weather data.
+Note: Replace '<your_api_key>' with your actual [OpenWeatherMap API key](https://openweathermap.org/api) and '<city>' with the city for which you want to retrieve weather data.

 The CLI supports the following commands: